Bertrandbenj/juniter/docs/workspace/HTTP_API.md

 Each certification also has:

 * a `isMember` field to indicate wether the issuer of the certification is still a member or not.
-* a `written` field to indicate the block where the certification was written (or null if not written yet).
+* a `written` field to indicate the node where the certification was written (or null if not written yet).

 ```json
 {